kshitijsoni/GSoC-2022--Extraction-of-data-from-tables-in-Scientific-papers/TabularData_Extractor/Readme.md

 	tessdata_dir_config = '--tessdata-dir r"C:\Program Files (x86)\Tesseract-OCR\tessdata"'

-	You need to search the destination of your pip module installation and add these two lines to pytesseract.py My destination for pip installation is "C:\Users\Akash Singh\Anaconda3\Lib\site-packages\pytesseract\pytesseract.py", hope this could help you in finding the  file.
+	You need to search the destination of your pip module installation and add these two lines to pytesseract.py My destination for pip installation is "C:\Users\Kshitij Soni\Anaconda3\Lib\site-packages\pytesseract\pytesseract.py", hope this could help you in finding the  file.

 FOR POPPLER: